8 Dec

 Banana's Architecture

-When a Banana user makes an API call, the request begins its journey at a proxy layer.
+When a Banana user makes an API call to Banana’s endpoint, the request begins its journey at a proxy layer.
 An async service queue serves as middleware for business logic.
 Its most important function is validating the request.
-It checks the API keys, ensures that the key owns the model that it is trying to call, and pulls the ID of the downstream repository that runs the actual model.
+It checks the API keys used against the endpoint, ensures that the key owns the model that it is trying to call and has all the necessary permissions, and pulls the ID of the downstream repository that runs the actual model.
 Then, it passes the call to the server that performs the machine learning.

 Architecture Detail: GPU-specific problems

-While some of the architectural challenges that Banana faces are shared by any SaaS operator with a Node website, much of the complexity they face comes from using GPUs and other hardware accelerators.
-General Platform-as-a-Service (PaaS) offerings like Heroku don't offer hardware acceleration, while GPU-specific PaaS options are prohibitively expensive.
+While some of the architectural challenges that Banana faces are shared by any SaaS operator with a Node website, much of the complexity they face comes from using GPUs and other hardware accelerators, and doing so across multiple clouds.
+General Platform-as-a-Service (PaaS) offerings like Heroku don't offer hardware acceleration, while GPU-specific PaaS options are prohibitively expensive, and neither of these options give you much recourse if you wnat to host workloads across more than 1 cloud.
 Similarly, reasonable serverless options simply don't exist for meaningful GPU loads.
 So Banana needs provisioned servers with GPUs.

 Architecture Detail: Multi-Cloud

 Amazon Web Services (AWS) and Google Cloud Platform (GCP) offer different machine types and cost structures.
-To serve a wide range of customer use cases, Banana needs to be able to deploy its models across both.
+To serve a wide range of customer use cases, Banana needs to be able to deploy its models across both their GCP and AWS accounts, as well as any clouds they might onboard to in the future.
 Specifically, for customers who prioritize speed and latency, Banana deploys models on GCP's Tensor Processing Units (TPUs), a cutting-edge hardware accelerator for certain types of machine learning processes.
 However, runtime on these machines is relatively expensive, so more cost-sensitive models are deployed on AWS, where Banana has contracts to provision GPUs below on-demand pricing across AWS's wide range of GPU options.

 Zeet has made it beautifully easy [to deploy between multiple platforms], just change the deployment target and it is up.
 We don't even need to think about multiple platforms at this point, it's just which platform has the machine type.

-This specialized multi-cloud architecture complicates deployment and DevOps procedures but enables an essential component of Banana's service.
+This specialized multi-cloud architecture complicates ml model deployment and DevOps procedures but enables an essential component of Banana's service.

 Banana's Problem

 Banana is an early-stage startup of five people, four of whom are technical.
-The founder, Erik, manages the architecture and business logic himself, and wants his team of three machine learning engineers to have the best developer tools possible so that they can focus on the core technical problems the business is working to solve.
-But, he realized their in-house solutions built directly on AWS were slowing them down.
+The founder, Erik, manages the architecture of their stack and the business logic himself, and wants his team of three machine learning engineers to have the best developer tools possible so that they can focus on the core technical problems the business is working to solve—allowing anyone to deploy machine learning models using a single API endpoint.

 Manual Deployment and Provisioning